Vice President, FX Options & Structured Products / NatWest Markets - London, United Kingdom

 “My management degree also developed my analytical and communication skills, which has really helped me to analyse, interpret and communicate ideas to various members of our internal and external client base.”

-For Matthew, being part of the winning team in the finals of the Waikato Management School business case competition in 2009 was a highlight of his degree.
+For Matthew, being part of the winning team in the finals of the Waikato Management School business case competition was a highlight of his degree.
 Graduating with First Class Honours was another.

-Not surprisingly, he was quickly offered a graduate role at Westpac Bank in Auckland, where he developed a robust understanding of the financial markets, including foreign exchange, interest rates, carbon, commodity and money markets.
-He was promoted to associate after seven months, and then promoted again after a year.
+Not surprisingly, he was quickly offered a graduate role working for Westpac Bank in Auckland, where he developed a robust understanding of the financial markets, including foreign exchange, interest rates, carbon, commodity and money markets.

 “On a less serious note, don't forget to have fun; take all the opportunities thrown your way.
 Being a student is an amazing time of your life and it will fly by before you know it.”